briandowns/openweathermap/README.md

 ## Examples

-Full example in the examples directory.
+There are a few full examples in the examples directory that can be referenced.
+1 is a command line application and 1 is a simple web application.

 ```Go
 package main